aguilarruel/Ruel-Aguilar/README.md

 # Ruel-Aguilar
-This is my new repository and I am a beginner on this.
+Hello, this is Ruel Aguilar's repository!
+I am a beginner to this platform.
+I hope you can help me with this